MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-authentication-flows.md

 ## Troubleshooting unexpected blocks

 If you have a sign-in unexpectedly blocked by a Conditional Access policy, you should confirm whether the policy was an authentication flows policy.
-You can do this by going to **sign-in logs**, clicking on the blocked sign-in, and then navigating to the **Conditional Access** tab in the **Activity details: sign-ins** pane.
+You can do this confirmation by going to **sign-in logs**, clicking on the blocked sign-in, and then navigating to the **Conditional Access** tab in the **Activity details: sign-ins** pane.
 If the policy enforced was an authentication flows policy, select the policy to determine which authentication flow was matched.
-For example, if device code flow was matched, this is what you should expect to see:

-If device code flow was matched but device code flow wasn't the flow performed for that sign-in that means the refresh token was protocol tracked.
+If device code flow was matched but device code flow wasn't the flow performed for that sign-in, that means the refresh token was protocol tracked.
 You can verify this case by clicking on the blocked sign-in and searching for the **Original transfer method** property in the **Basic info** portion of the **Activity details: sign-ins** pane.

 > [!NOTE]
 > Blocks due to protocol tracked sessions are expected behavior for this policy.
 There is no recommended remediation.